lcfg/ljs.io/articles/projects/chromium.md

 3. [Dispatch DOM FocusIn/Out events when the page changes focus.][chr3] - Prerequisite for 5.
 4. [Make content shell activate and focus dev tools on show.][chr4] - Prerequisite for 5.
-5. [Don't dispatch blur/focus events if the element's page is not focused.][chr5] [issue][chr5issue] - Unfortunately this was later reverted due to a test outside of blink flaking and some unexpected perf regressions :'-( working on a fix...
+5. [Don't dispatch blur/focus events if the element's page is not focused.][chr5] [issue][chr5issue] - Unfortunately this was later reverted due to a test outside of blink flaking.
+Working on a fix...

 [0]:http://www.chromium.org/
 [1]:http://www.chromium.org/blink